xomcar/xomcar.github.io/cv.md

 * Can organize my work to respect deadlines

 ## Wishlist
-* Senior figures willing to share knowledge and feedback (and do some code review)
+* Senior figures willing to share knowledge and feedback
 * Learn even more about Linux embedded
 * Deepen my knowledge of modern system programming languages (Rust/Zig)
-* Expand my competence in micro-electronics
+* Expand my competence in micro-electronics and firmware programming
 * Become a vim ninja

 ## Blacklist